-Place the hammer jig overtop the transducer box, against the jig brackets, and hammer the front face of the hammer jig to push the pin firmly into place.
+Place the jig to fit around the transducer box and against the load pin plate, then hammer the red end of the jig until the pin is in place.

-5. Secure the load pin
+4. Secure the load pin

 Secure the load pin by installing the cotter pin through the hole in the end of the pin.
 Use washers to secure the pin and keep it from moving from side to side as this would affect calibration.